GeNarrations is a storytelling performance workshop for adults 55+.

 As part of the Goodman's efforts to help mitigate community spread of COVID-19, GeNarrations classes are currently taking place online.

-The spring session of GeNarrations begins the week of April 5 and will conclude the week of May 17.
+The fall session of GeNarrations began on October 4.
 For more information about this program, visit our FAQ page.

 Inspired by Christina Anderson’s How to Catch Creation, participants in the winter 2019 session of GeNarrations wrote and performed stories around the theme “Stories of Creation.”